-Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Ngoma district, 76.1% of households use lanterns as their main source of lighting, ranking the district first country-wide on this measure.
-Lanterns are followed by batteries with 11.7%; other sources of lighting have very low percentages.
+The map presented in Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
+In Rubavu district, 21% of households use electricity as their main source of lighting, ranking the district first in Western Provence.

-On average, urban areas have 46.1% of households using electricity as their main source of lighting while it is only 4.8% in rural areas and 10.8% at national level.
+On average the urban areas have 46.1% of household using electricity as their main source of lighting, compared with only 4.8% in rural areas and 10.8% at national level.